BehaviorTree/btcpp_website/versioned_docs/version-3.8/tutorial-basics/tutorial_08_additional_args.md

 // Create the whole tree.
 Instances of Action_B are not initialized yet auto tree = factory.createTreeFromText(xml_text);

-// visitor will initialize the instances of auto visitor = [](TreeNode* node)
+// Apply the visitor to ALL the nodes of the tree auto visitor = [](TreeNode* node)
 {
   if (auto action_B_node = dynamic_cast<Action_B*>(node))